 The Major Misfit

-"All-American Murder" may have been released in 1991 but director Anson Williams, yes the same Anson Williams from "Happy Days", gives this a real 80s vibe from the clothes to the music and with Charlie Schlatter playing Artie like he was the love child of Michael J. Fox and Emilio Estevez, strange but so true.
+"All-American Murder" may have been released in 1991 but director Anson Williams, yes the same Anson Williams from "Happy Days", gives this a real 80s vibe from the clothes to the music and Charlie Schlatter playing Artie like he was the love child of Michael J. Fox and Emilio Estevez, strange but so true.
 And this 80s vibe, whilst really cheesy at times with some horrendously cringe-worthy dialogue, actually works in the movie's favour as it adds some much needed entertainment value.

-What this all boils down to is that those who come to "All-American Murder" hoping for an exciting thriller with Christopher Walkern are likely to be disappointed.
+What this all boils down to is that those who come to "All-American Murder" hoping for an exciting thriller which features Christopher Walkern are likely to be disappointed.
 But for those who enjoy movies which make you laugh and groan in equal measure will probably get a kick out of this for all which is groan worthy about it, especially the dialogue.